 The privately owned British auction house announced earlier this month that it would auction off 21 pieces of antique rhino horn.
 According to their catalog, “part one” is scheduled on November 27, implying more auctions are planned.
-Hong Kong-based media have reported that some of these rhino horn carvings lack provenance and are not, in fact, genuine antiques.
-However, there is no way of independently verifying whether the horns are pre-CITES, which would make them exempt from legal controls in Hong Kong.
+Hong Kong SAR-based media have reported that some of these rhino horn carvings lack provenance and are not, in fact, genuine antiques.
+However, there is no way of independently verifying whether the horns are pre-CITES, which would make them exempt from legal controls in Hong Kong SAR.

 “By continuing to sell rhino horn carvings, whether genuine antiques or not, Bonhams is contributing to the demand for rhino horn in East Asia and, therefore, to the mass slaughter of rhinos,” said WildAid CEO Peter Knights.
 “Bonhams has the opportunity to join the global community and protect rhinos by prohibiting rhino horn and rhino carvings from all future auctions.”

 A letter with over 30 signatures from conservation organizations was sent to Bonhams Global CEO Matthew Girling, calling on Bonhams auctioneers to permanently stop selling rhino horn.
 Bonhams did not respond to a request for a meeting with WildAid.

 The letter makes clear that Bonhams should permanently refuse to sell rhino horn since its parent company, Epiris, states on its website the belief that “careful management of Environmental, Social and Governance (“ESG”) issues is not only good business practice but also an essential part of delivering strong and sustainable returns for investors.”
 One of its specific commitments is “reduction in the consumption of raw materials, especially virgin materials or materials likely to result in loss or harm of protected habitats and/or endangered species.”